openvinotoolkit/openvino/tools/compile_tool/README.md

                                              Example: -ionl "input:NCHW, output:NHWC".
                                              Notice that quotes are required.
                                              Overwrites layout from il and ol options for specified layers.
-    -legacy                     "<value>"    Optional.
-Compile model to legacy format (layouts, data elements and names of input/outputs can be changed).
+    -compile_to_legacy                       Optional.
+Compile model to legacy format for usage in Inference Engine API, by default compiles to OV 2.0 API

  MYRIAD-specific options:
     -VPU_NUMBER_OF_SHAVES        <value>     Optional.
 Specifies number of shaves.